llbec/utchain/README.md

                                  uuuuuu

 Ulord is a P2P value delivery public chain.
-Through building its blockchain underlying architecture and digital resource distribution protocols, it enables third-party developers to explore their own applications over open-source agreements to form a complete ecology of blockchain technology and applications.
+By offering its blockchain infrastructure and digital resource distribution protocols, it enables third-party developers to explore their own applications over open-source agreements to form a complete ecology of blockchain technology and applications.
 Based on various rules and protocols created by Ulord, it loads various types of digital resource application scenarios including text, pictures, music, video and software, providing a direct docking platform for information creators and consumers.

 UlordChain Documentation and Usage Resources
 ---------------